qutubm/Battleship/README.md

 Component Design:

-1) Board: This is just a class which contains the state of the game for its reepective players.

-2) Game Facade : This is the interface of the Battleship game and contains methods for setting up profiles, setting up ship locations, attacking hits and to find out whether a winner has emerged.
-Game Facde is stateless.

-3) Game Assistant : This component is responsible for setting up the Board for the players and channelising the commands coming from Game Facade.
-This component determines the winner.

-4) Command : This component is a set of classes which executes all the instructions coming from Game Facade and it directly if affects the state of the Board.

-Pseudo Code for the Core logic of the game:
+1) Board: This component is state machine of the game.
+It encapsulates a data structure respresentation of the board with all persists of the game data (ship placement, hits made by the opponent etc).
+This component is passive meaning it doesnt have any action methods.

+2) Game Facade : The facade acts as an interface of the game between the UI and the game engine.
+It hosts the GameAssistant (two instances, one for each player), which is the driver of the game.
+This facade is intended to be modified based on the technology stack that the game will be run on.
+For eg. in case the game engine is hosted as a WEB API, the facade will take the shape of the web api controller.
+Due to this role, the class is stateless and hosts the engine of the game.

+3) Game Assistant : This component is intended to be a player proxy in the game.
+It has access to the board of a specific player and all the actions on the board pass through this component.
+The GameAssistant also takes up the role to decide if a player has lost the game.

+4) Command Actions : All actions on the board have been conceptualized as objects.
+The game has structurally designed action viz., Placing Ships, Hitting a cell on the board etc.